Kanegraffiti/House-of-Wura/README.md

 ```
 OPENAI_API_KEY=your-openai-key
-GROQ_API_KEY=optional-groq-key
 NEXT_PUBLIC_WA_NUMBER=2349060294599
 NEXT_PUBLIC_INSTAGRAM_URL=https://instagram.com/_houseofwurafashions
 NEXT_PUBLIC_SITE_URL=https://houseofwura.vercel.app
 ADMIN_PASSWORD=your-admin-password
 JWT_SECRET=generate-a-long-random-string
 BLOB_READ_WRITE_TOKEN=vercel-blob-rw-token
+DEBUG_WURA=false
 ```

-- `OPENAI_API_KEY` powers the embedding build script and is used by the chat route when a Groq key isn't supplied.
+- `OPENAI_API_KEY` powers the embedding build script and is required by the chat route.
-- `GROQ_API_KEY` (optional) enables the chat route to use Groq's Llama 3.1 models.
-If omitted the app falls back to OpenAI.
 - `NEXT_PUBLIC_WA_NUMBER` should be digits only (no plus sign).
 All WhatsApp links are generated from this value.
 - `NEXT_PUBLIC_INSTAGRAM_URL` powers footer links and the floating Instagram button.
 - `NEXT_PUBLIC_SITE_URL` is used for sitemap/robots metadata and sharing links.
 - `ADMIN_PASSWORD` secures the `/admin/login` route.
 Set this in Vercel → Project Settings → Environment Variables (do not commit secrets).
 - `JWT_SECRET` signs the admin session cookie.
 Use a 32+ character random value.
 - `BLOB_READ_WRITE_TOKEN` is required for Vercel Blob access (Project → Storage → Blob → “Create Token”).
+- `DEBUG_WURA` (optional) enables verbose server-side logging for troubleshooting during development.

 > ℹ️ Never expose server-only values to the browser.
 Only `NEXT_PUBLIC_*` variables are available client-side.